syavorsky/comment-parser/migrate-1.0.md

 ## Parser

 0.x can be mostly translated into 1.x one way or another.
-Idea behind new options structure is to handle only the most common cases, and provide the fallback for alternative implementation.
+The idea behind the new config structure is to handle only the most common cases, and provide the fallback for alternative implementation.

 ### `dotted_names: boolean`

-> By default dotted names like name.subname.subsubname will be expanded into nested sections, this can be prevented by passing opts.dotted_names = false.
+> By default dotted names like `name.subname.subsubname` will be expanded into nested sections, this can be prevented by passing opts.dotted_names = false.

 **Removed** This feature is removed but still can be done on top of the `parse()` output.
 Please post a request or contribute a PR if you need it.